 Webinar 4 - Supporting fathers at the grassroots

-This conversation explored the roles of health professionals involved in reproductive health services — from preconception, through pregnancy, and during early parenthood.
+This conversation explored the roles of health practitioners involved in reproductive health services — from preconception, through pregnancy, and during early parenthood.
 We discussed how this diverse workforce can proactively engage and support fathers and prospective fathers, and the important role of peer support.